Chikayo-k/rate-your-stay/TESTING.md

 User Story:  As a user, I want to be able to pick and view articles that interest me so I can plan a trip.

-- [X] Data is added to the database
+- [X] Data is added to the database.
-- [X] Create cards on the home page to display the data
+- [X] Create cards on the home page to display the data.
 - [X] Users can see the articles being displayed.

 User Story: As a user, I want to be able to see images of the places I want to view so that I can get a picture of what they are like.

-- [X] Images are add to the database
+- [X] Images are add to the database.
 - [X] Add images to the cards.
 - [X] Users can see the images being displayed.

 User Story: As site owner, I want to be able to see proper styling through the website, so that it is consistent.

-- [X] Will deploy the website with fully functioning CSS
+- [X] Will deploy the website with fully functioning CSS.

 User Story: As a user, I want a more readable layout so I am not overwhelmed with information.

-- [X] The page will have pagination
+- [X] The page will have pagination.

 User Story: As a user, I want to be able to contact the help centre when I have an issue so that I can get it resolved.

-- [X] User can click the button in the footer
+- [X] User can click the button in the footer.
-- [X] User can see a modal open
+- [X] User can see a modal open.
-- [X] User can see contact information
+- [X] User can see contact information.

 User Story: As a user, I want to see the Details page clearly so that it is easy to find information.